skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

 ========================

-SkyPilot allows admins to enforce policies on users' SkyPilot usage by applying custom validation and mutation logic on user's task and SkyPilot config.
+SkyPilot provides an **admin policy** mechanism that admins can use to enforce certain policies on users' SkyPilot usage.
+An admin policy applies custom validation and mutation logic to a user's tasks and SkyPilot config.

+Example usage:

+  - Adds custom labels to all tasks [Link to below, fix case]
+  - Always Disable Public IP for AWS Tasks [Link to below]
+  - Enforce Autostop for all Tasks [Link to below]

+To implement and use an admin policy:

+- Admins writes a simple Python package with a policy class that implements SkyPilot's ``sky.AdminPolicy`` interface;
+- Admins distributes this package to users;
-In short, admins offers a Python package with a customized inheritance of SkyPilot's ``AdminPolicy`` interface, and a user just needs to set the ``admin_policy`` field in the SkyPilot config ``~/.sky/config.yaml`` to enforce the policy to all their tasks.
+- Users simply set the ``admin_policy`` field in the SkyPilot config file ``~/.sky/config.yaml`` for the policy to go into effect.

 Overview
 --------